 It is no secret that Nancy’s efforts end in tragedy.
 The Sandy Hook shooting was a nightmare come to life, and its impact is still reverberating in American society.
 And yet, part of what made the event so tragic was that if it seemed unprecedented, that was only for lack of memory: there was another disturbed young man who came before, who got his hands on a big gun, and brought it to his old elementary school.
 It was in 1989, in Stockton, California, and much like Sandy Hook, the Stockton shooting truly shocked the country.

 There were 21 years, 2 months, and 12 days that passed between that moment in Stockton, and the moment Nancy Lanza brought home an AR-15 for her youngest son, in March of 2010.
 During that span of time, our society made concerted efforts to prevent the violent spectacle from repeating: four presidents passed through the Oval Office, and each of their administrations confronted the threat of mass violence in different ways.
 Congress, and the courts, oversaw a continued, gradual collapse of the national mental health care system, and the emergence of prisons as our modern-day asylums.
-All the while, huge leaps in technology were changing society in fundamental ways, and ultimately connecting individuals, and information, that would likely have never intersected in any other age.
+All the while, huge leaps in technology were changing society in fundamental ways, and ultimately connecting individuals, and information, that likely would never have intersected in any other age.

 All of these were factors in how the phenomenon of the mass shooting continued to evolve and spread during this time, through American society and beyond.
 For that reason, this story will also pause in a handful of places: once each for the story of a town, a hospital, and a prison.
 And, early in the telling, we will spend some time in a small village in Scotland, to see how another society responded when faced with the same deadly phenomenon.